Interview with Western New York Muslims website - my view of life in 12 minutes

 What general advice would you give Muslim youth today?

 What three lessons in life have you learned that you would like to share with other Muslims, especially Muslim youth?

-What do you think ails the Muslim world presently?
+What do you think ails Muslim majority countries presently?

 What remedies do you suggest for those ailments and the issues that you raise?

 What should be the role and responsibilities of Muslims in the world today?

 Is there anything that I have not asked that you would like to convey to Muslims in North America?

 The Disqus comments facility below allows you to comment on this page.
 Please respect others when commenting.

 You can login using any of your Twitter, Facebook, Google+ or Disqus identities.